Working with Flows

 You might want to control an endpoint when developing and debugging an application, or when deploying an application.
 See Use Case Scenarios for Controlling Endpoints.

 Click the endpoint(s) you want to control, then select Start Endpoints or Stop Endpoints from the Control Endpoints pull-down list.
 Endpoints that are currently running are marked with a green circle.
 Endpoints that are currently not running are marked with a red circle.
-An endpoint for a service type of flow can also be marked with a yellow circle, indicating that the service is paused.

 Notice that each endpoint, inbound and outbound, has its own table.
 Identifying and summary information appears first, above the table, followed by the endpoint details in the table itself.
 The identifying and summary information includes the following: